-1. The 3-4-5 Method of Innovation (again borrowing from Michele DeStefano): this process is divided into three phases over four months with five iterative steps.
-It is always good to go into any innovation project with the mindset of iterative steps because the concepts of fail fast and keep trying until you find the right solution is at the heart of innovation and key to success.
-Essentially there are a combination of webinars, virtual meeting, project development which is where lawyers will get creative and think of potential solutions to problems they are facing and coaching on how to innovate better, faster and smarter from the experts in the firm.
+1. The 3-4-5 Method of Innovation (again borrowing from Michele DeStefano): this process is divided into three phases with five iterative steps over four months.
+Going into any innovation project with the mindset of iterative steps is always good because the concepts of failing fast and keep trying until you find the right solution is at the heart of innovation and key to success.
+Essentially, there are a combination of webinars, virtual meeting, and project development.
+Lawyers will get creative and think of potential solutions to problems they are facing and coaching on how to innovate better, faster, and smarter from the experts in the firm.
 These are the iterative stages that may take a few go’s before you reach any real substance but it’s a great way to introduce and teach innovation in your firm.
 (You can read more about this process here)

 3. Four pillars/buckets of innovation (borrowing from Kate Simpson – listen to her episode where she talks about this on the Fringe Legal Podcast): this is more of a process on interpreneurship but a great one to follow especially if you are newly starting a KM/Innovation team.
 Kate speaks of the four pillars/buckets that she runs her KM team on:

 a.
-Research and Development: this includes finding new tech or processes.
-Seeing what’s out in the market.
-Finding out what the current process is, speaking to lawyers and finding out what is working and what needs revision/updating.
+Research and Development: finding new tech or processes and seeing what’s out in the market.
+Find out the current process, speak to lawyers, and find out what is working and what needs revision/updating.

 b.
-Precedents and Playbooks: this is about consolidating content across the firm and documenting methods, processes and instructions on how different software are used by the firm functions.
+Precedents and Playbooks: consolidating content across the firm and documenting methods, processes, and instructions on how the firm functions using different software.

 c.
 Training: training lawyers, legal professionals and staff on the new processes and technology implemented within the firm.

 d.
 Practice innovation: this goes to the heart of project management, processes and pricing.
-By this I mean that you take a deep dive into the way things are being done now and analyze them to determine whether they are still working or if they could be improved, need revision or changing completely.
+By this, I mean that you take a deep dive into how things are being done now and analyze them to determine whether they are still working or if they could be improved, need revision, or change completely.
 Where R&D looks more at technology, practice innovation looks at the processes and methodology of the firm’s practice.